-This Frequently Asked Questions (FAQ) document will answer many of your questions about gemstone cutting (faceting) and what to expect when doing business with Ashton Gems.
+The following FAQ’s should answer many of your questions about gemstone cutting and what to expect when doing business with Ashton Gems.

-For additional information, we offer a free Gemstone Buyers Guide.
-That document is intended to teach you the basics of buying gems, what to watch for and what to avoid.
-You can download your complimentary copy at this link.
+For additional information, we also offer a Gemstone Buyers Guide intended to teach you the basics of buying gems.

 I want to buy a pre-cut loose gemstone.
 What should I know?